 Dr. Somenek brings a unique perspective and understands how to not only make the nose look good but also preserve the structure for long-lasting and satisfactory results for the patient.

-During the initial consultation, Dr. Somenek uses this time to understand your motivation and expectations for nasal surgery.
+During the initial consultation, Dr. Somenek uses this time to understand your motivation and expectations for nasal augmentation.
 It is an opportunity to develop a mutual level of trust and understanding.
 A detailed physical examination is performed to determine the areas that will require correction in the nose to provide the best results.

 Dr. Somenek will go over a thorough list of expectations and risks that are involved in surgery.
 He will explain the various structures in the nose, including bone and cartilage, and how sculpting these can alter the appearance of the nose.